minimaxir/foursquare-venue-scraper/README.md

 ## Foursquare Terms of Use

 This script follows the specifications of the Foursquare API, and does not circumvent the API and its rate limits.
-If you're using the data for things other than data analysis, make sure to follow the [Foursquare Terms of Use](https://developer.foursquare.com/docs/terms-of-use/overview).
+If you're using the data for projects other than data analysis, make sure to follow the [Foursquare Terms of Use](https://developer.foursquare.com/docs/terms-of-use/overview).

 ## Maintainer